 We will show you, how to install Laravel on cPanel.
 Laravel is the most starred PHP framework on Github and also the most preferred framework of PHP developers.
 This guide should work on other Linux VPS systems as well but was tested and written for a cPanel VPS.
 Let’s get started with the installation of Laravel on your cPanel server.

 Table of Contents

 - PHP 5.6.4 or later (PHP 7 is highly recommended)

 - OpenSSL, Mbstring, PDO, Tokenizer, PHP and XML Extensions

 2. Login to your VPS via SSH

 3. Update the system and install necessary packages

 yum update yum install git curl

-Composer is a dependency manager for PHP with which you can install packages.
-Composer will pull in all the required libraries and dependencies you need for your project.
+The composer is a dependency manager for PHP with which you can install packages.
+The composer will pull in all the required libraries and dependencies you need for your project.

 curl -sS https://getcomposer.org/installer | php mv composer.phar /usr/local/bin/composer